ayoubedd/webserv/README.md

 This project is an exploration of the HTTP protocol by building a custom HTTP server in C++98.
 It provides a hands-on experience in understanding the intricacies of web communication, allowing users to test the server with a browser.
 The project covers both mandatory and bonus features, emphasizing non-blocking operations, configuration files, and CGI support.

-For more informations.
-Refer to subject file included in the subject directory.

 ## Features

 This is a list of features suported in this implementation.